pmarks-net/everclamp/docs/index.md

 [everclamp_thread_cutter.scad](https://github.com/pmarks-net/everclamp/blob/main/bundle_scad/everclamp_thread_cutter.scad) demonstrates the same pattern as the screenshot above: `difference() { /*some object*/; /*threads*/; }`.
 When using [bundle_scad.py](https://github.com/pmarks-net/everclamp/blob/main/bundle_scad/bundle_scad.py) with `import <foo.stl.scad>`, replace the `cube()` with `stl_blob()`.

-Note that this does not work with Thingiverse Customizer, because their OpenSCAD version is too old for BOSL2: `text(str(version()));` reports `[2015, 3, 0]`.
+Note that this does not work with Thingiverse Customizer because their OpenSCAD version is too old for BOSL2: `text(str(version()));` reports `[2015, 3, 0]`.
 Though it may be possible using a screw threads library with pre-2015 syntax.

 ## Example